peetjvv/payspace-tech-assessment/README.md

-# vue-starter-app

-This is a lightweight starter Vue app without all the extra code that comes with `create-vue`.
-I use this to spin up my personal projects.
-Feel free to fork/copy and start up an app of your own.
-This app has the following set up and ready to use out of the box:

-- Vite
-- adding custom assets like images and favicon
-- Typescript ready
-- Sass
-- linting with Prettier and ESLint (recommend adding the ESLint extension in VS Code)
+# Payspace Frontend Developer Technical Assessment

 ## Requirements

-- node 18
+- node 18 (I used v18.16.0)
-- npm 9 (yarn will probably work as well)
+- npm 9 (included in node 18)

 ## Getting started

-1. Fork and clone / Download the repo
+1. Clone / Download the repo
 2. In your terminal, cd into the repo directory you just created
 3. Run `npm clean-install` to install the dependencies
 4. Run `npm start` to run the app locally